Step 1. Identify what you know about your family and prepare for research

 A range of products from free to paid-for

 The Internet has become an excellent resource for indexes and digitized records such as censuses, but you must be skeptical of submitted family trees that don’t cite their sources.
-Some particularly good sites are the following:
+Two good free sites for general information are the following:

 Go to each of the above sites and enter the name of parent, grandparent, or great-grandparent.
 Then note any results that you think are worth following up.